mrleemon/rather-simple-book-custom-post-type/readme.txt

 == Copyright ==

-Book Custom Post Type is distributed under the terms of the GNU GPL
+Rather Simple Book Custom Post Type is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by